 The fair value of the options issued was estimated using the Black-Scholes option-pricing model.
 One of the inputs to this model is the estimate of the fair value of the underlying membership interest on the date of grant.
-The other inputs include an estimate of the expected volatility of the membership interest, an option's expected term, the risk-free interest rate over the option's expected term, the option's expected term, the risk-free interest rate over the option's expected term, the option's expected term.
+The other inputs include an estimate of the expected volatility of the membership interest, an option's expected term, the risk-free interest rate over the option's expected term, the option's exercise price and our expectations regarding dividends.